What is the best possible guard stance?

-- In any combat situation (sporting or real) there are innumerable factors to be taken into consideration in the choice of the appropriate guard stance and this is not referred to the integral battle but at every single moment of it
+In any combat situation (sportive or real), there are innumerable factors to be taken into consideration in the choice of the appropriate guard stance and not in terms of the entire battle but in every single moment of it.

-Remember: your stance determine what you can and what you cannot do.
+A note by Master Kongling – Remember: your stance determines what you can and what you cannot do.

 The basic principles of a guard stance

 Now let’s see some practical ideas to sketch our first combat position:

 - Leg mobility – Your feet (one in relation to the other) must be displaced in such a way that allows you to move without difficulty in any direction (including high and low); you must be able to reach any favorable position and eventually return to occupy the previous one in an instant (this basically means slightly bent knees, slightly raised heels and feet at a natural distance, read Kung Fu rooting: the pyramid concept)